 The Centers for Disease Control and Prevention (CDC) suggests that at least one-fifth of the U.S. population can be protected from the flu if they take the right steps to protect themselves from catching it.
-The flu can knock you out for a couple of weeks and this can be a major setback in your life.
-The best way to avoid the problems associated with the flu is to take precautions and here are some strategies so that you can avoid it:
+The flu can knock you out for a couple of weeks, and this can be a major setback in your life.
+The best way to avoid the problems associated with the flu is to take precautions, and here are some strategies so that you can avoid it:

 Wash your hands: Soap and water is a key way to lower your chances of getting sick with a cold or flu.
-Germs oftentimes make a home for themselves on your hands and when you touch your eyes, nose or mouth, you introduce them into your body.
+Germs often make a home for themselves on your hands and when you touch your eyes, nose or mouth, you introduce them into your body.
 Handwashing can prevent about 20 percent of respiratory infections according to the CDC.

 Get a flu shot: The flu can be dangerous especially for older adults.
-Many Blacks reportedly do not get the shots because they don’t trust the vaccine.
+Many African Americans reportedly do not get the shots because they don’t trust the vaccine.
 The CDC states that just 41 percent of Blacks get vaccinated compared to about 50 percent of whites.
 Flu infection can carry a risk of serious complications, hospitalization or death, particularly in those with already compromised immune systems from chronic conditions like heart disease or diabetes.
 Therefore getting vaccinated every single year is much safer than risking illness.
 Studies have found that in healthy adults, the flu vaccine can decrease the chances of coming down with the flu by as much as 70 percent to 90 percent.
 Even though the vaccine can’t completely prevent flu in everyone, it can lessen the severity and duration of your symptoms.
 And NO, a flu shot does not cause influenza!

 Use throwaways to curb germs: When you have a sick household, use disposable utensils plates and cups until everyone gets better.
 Consider replacing cloth hand towels with paper ones as well.
 Disposables during cold and flu season are a great way to stop the spread of nasty germs amongst family members.